 Bottom line?
 Unconventional Success provides the guidance and financial know-how for improving the personal investor's financial future.

-David F. Swensen is the chief investment officer of Yale University and the bestselling author of Pioneering Portfolio Management.
-He serves on the boards of TIAA, The Brookings Institution, Carnegie Institution, and Hopkins School.
-At Yale, where he produced an unparalleled two-decade investment record of 16.1 percent-per-annum returns, he teaches economics classes at Yale College and finance classes at Yale¹s School of Management.
-Mr. Swensen lives in New Haven, Connecticut.
+David F. Swensen (1954–2021) was the chief investment officer of Yale University and the bestselling author of Pioneering Portfolio Management.
+He served on the boards of TIAA, The Brookings Institution, Carnegie Institution, and Hopkins School.
+At Yale, where he produced an unparalleled two-decade investment record of 16.1 percent-per-annum returns, he taught economics classes at Yale College and finance classes at Yale's School of Management.

 "Mutual fund managers and marketers are not going to like David Swensen's thoughtful and intelligently opinionated analysis of their 'colossal failure' resulting from the fund industry's 'systemic exploitation of investors.'
 Coming from the mind and heart of one of America's most successful and integrity-laden money managers, this is a book that will change the way you think about mutual funds.
 It's high time for you to follow the elegantly simple advice he presents in this wonderful book." -- John C. Bogle, founder and former CEO, The Vanguard Group